apache/nuttx/configs/README.txt

 	Building application code:

-		CONFIG_APP_DIR - Identifies the directory that builds the application to link with NuttX.
-This symbol must be assigned to the path to the application build directory *relative* to the NuttX top build direcory.
+		CONFIG_APPS_DIR - Identifies the directory that builds the application to link with NuttX.
+Default: ../apps This symbol must be assigned to the path to the application build directory *relative* to the NuttX top build direcory.
 If you had an application directory and the NuttX directory each in separate directory